 In March 1932, the Napier Borough Council appointed J. S. Barton and engineer L. B. Campbell as commissioners of Napier, which meant that they, and local committees, had the unenviable task of leading the reconstruction the city.
 Tin Town, a temporary shopping centre, was used for several years while the new city centre was under construction.
 The four Napier architectural firms banded together as the Napier Associated Architects, and undertook most of the reconstruction work.
 Their favoured architectural styles include art deco, Spanish mission and early Modernism.
 Art deco was the chosen style for reconstruction for three major reasons: it was safer because it focused on surface decoration instead of “elaborate applied ornament”, it was cheap, and it was prominent and fashionable at the time.

-So, each year, the city celebrates the style by having a fun-filled art deco weekend, organised by the Art Deco Trust.
+So, each year, the city celebrates the style by having a fun-filled art deco weekend, organised by the Art Deco Trust and Fast Fundraising NZ.
 It seems that each year the spread of activities gets better, and several are not-to-be-missed.

 Art Deco Weekend Events

 At the time of the earthquake, sailors from the HMS Veronica, which was moored in the inner harbour, relayed the news and were among the first to offer help to the stricken city.
 This association is recognised during the weekend’s proceedings.
 The Veronica Bell parade is a regular fixture, in which the bell is installed in a military ceremony, and guarded by Sea Scouts.
 Later, it is paraded to the Cathedral for the Swing and a Prayer service, at which the Royal NZ Navy Band provides the music.
 There is also a “Thank God for the Navy” brunch, with a uniformed officer at each table.